Just intonation: a general framework

 To create successive "optimally consonant" chromatic scales, the Ma-grama should be transposed by descending or ascending perfect fifths.

-For instance, produce “Ma02″ by transposing “Ma01″ of a perfect fourth “C to F” (see picture).
+For example, create "Ma02" by transposing "Ma01" from a perfect fourth "C to F" (see picture).
 Nothing else needs to be done.
-All transpositions have been stored in Csound resource “-cs.12_scales”.
+All the transpositions are stored in tonality resource "-to.12_scales".
 Each of these scales can then be used to export a minor and a major chromatic scale.
-This procedure is explained in detail on page Creation of just-intonation scales.
+This procedure is explained in detail on the page Creation of just-intonation scales.

 Enharmonic shift of the tonic

-To get the “C minor” scale, we need to create “Ma04″ via four successive descending fifths (or ascending fourths).
-Be careful that writing “C to F” on the form will not always produce a perfect fourth transposition because the “F to C” interval might be a wolf fifth!
-This happens when moving from “Ma03″ to “Ma04″.
-In this case, select for instance “D to G”.
+To get the "C minor" scale, we need to create "Ma04" by using four successive descending fifths (or ascending fourths).
+Note that writing "C to F" on the form does not always produce a perfect fourth transposition because the "F to C" interval may be a wolf fifth!
+This happens when going from "Ma03" to "Ma04".
+In this case, select, for example, "D to G".

 The "C minor" scale derived from the "Ma04" transposition of Ma-grama

-Intervals are the ones predicted (see “A minor” above) but the positions of “G”, “F” and “C” have been lowered by a comma.
-This was expected for “G” because of the replacement of P4 with P3.
-The bizarre situation is that both “C” and “F” are located one comma lower than what seemed to be their lowest (or unique) position in the 22-shruti model.
-Authors of Natya Shastra had anticipated a similar process when inventing terms “cyuta Ma” and “cyuta Sa”…
+The intervals are those predicted (see "A minor" above), but the positions of "G", "F" and "C" have been lowered by one comma.
+This was expected for "G" because of the replacement of P4 by P3.
+The bizarre situation is that both 'C' and 'F' are one comma lower than what seemed to be their lowest (or only) position in the 22-shruti model.
+The authors of Natya Shastra had anticipated a similar process when they invented the terms "cyuta Ma" and "cyuta Sa"

-This shift of the base note can be made visual by moving the inner wheel.
-After 4 transpositions, position M1 of the inner wheel will match position G1 of the outer wheel, yielding the following configuration:
+This shifting of the base note can be seen by moving the inner wheel.
+After 4 transpositions, the position M1 of the inner wheel will correspond to the position G1 of the outer wheel, giving the following configuration:

 The "Ma04" transposition of Ma-grama showing lowered C, F and G

 This shift of the tonic was presented as a challenging finding in our paper (Arnold & Bel 1985).
-Jim Arnold had done experiments with Pierre-Yves Asselin playing Bach’s music on the Shruti Harmonium and both liked shifts of the tonic on minor chords.
+Jim Arnold had done experiments with Pierre-Yves Asselin playing Bach's music on the Shruti Harmonium and both liked the shift of the tonic on minor chords.

 Two options for tuning a "C minor" chord.
 Source: Asselin (2000)

-Pierre-Yves himself mentions a one-comma lowering of “C” and “G” in the “C minor” chord.
-However, this was one among two options predicted by his theoretical model.
-He checked it playing the Cantor electronic organ at the University, reporting musicians rated this option as more pungent“déchirant” — (Asselin 2000 p.
+Pierre-Yves himself mentions a one-comma lowering of "C" and "G" in the "C minor" chord.
+However, this was one of two options predicted by his theoretical model.
+He tested it by playing the Cantor electronic organ at the University, and reports that musicians found this option to be more pungent"déchirant" — (Asselin 2000 p.
 135-137).

 The other option (red on the picture) was that each scale be "aligned" in reference to its base note "C" ("DO").
 This alignment (one-comma raising) can be done clicking button "ALIGN SCALE" on scale pages wherever the basic note ("C") is not at position 1/1.
 Let us listen to the "C major"/ "C minor" / "C major" sequence, first "non-aligned" then "aligned":